Fromhell777/game_checker/README.md

 # Game checker

-Checks if a new game if available in the store
+Checks if a new game is available in the store

 ## Packages